 Clean it Weekly

-This is the exact same tip that I gave about cleaning the fridge in my earlier post but if you can clean it every week, it will be so much easier to maintain.
+This is the exact same car organization hack that I gave about cleaning the fridge in my earlier post but if you can clean it every week, it will be so much easier to maintain.
 I know it sounds impossible, but if you make time to do a DEEP clean once, and then it will only take you 10-15 minutes to clean it every week after that (including vacuuming!).

 We used to have a membership to our local car wash so I got in the habit of washing and vacuuming out my car every Wednesday when I was out running errands or getting groceries.
 This made it SO much easier and it just became a part of my routine!

-If you can create that habit then it is significantly easier to keep it clean because you only have 1 weeks worth of crumbs, not 12 weeks worth.
 One reason people hate cleaning the car so bad is that it is such a big job, but if you take an open Saturday and do a deep clean and commit to yourself to clean it weekly, you will be amazed at the difference.

 Organizing the Center Console

-Organizing the car is just as big of a hassle.
+Organizing the car’s interior is just as big of a hassle.
 But one thing I have discovered is that less is more.
 This is more difficult to do when you have teeny kids but my youngest is 4 now and I can already see a huge difference in the amount of stuff that we need to keep in the car.

 Another way you could organize your center console is through pouches.
 It will take a bit more effort to remember what is in each pouch, but this is another great way to help keep things organized.